VERDlCT/VERDlCT/README.md

 <br><p> TAKE NOTE, I am most likely afk from 5am-7pm due to school & work (GMT+8), I will not respond during those times. 💤 in my name means I am sleeping while 📚  means I am studying, working, or at school. <p>
  <p> hvy cudcomf, c*h is always encouraged and welcome even though I'm already sitting with friends.. (unless my friends & moots has dni in their name!)
 I love cuddling so plspls ^_^;; </p>
 <p> I BLOCK FREELY. </p>
-<p> COVER TRIGGER, do not cover me unless I cover myself on purpose </p>
+<p> COVER TRIGGER, do not cover me unless you are one of my friends or I cover myself on purpose </p>
 <p> DO NOT COPY, COLORPICK, AND USE MY SKINS AS AN INSPO.
 It will have consequences </p>
 <p> I have my friend requests and party invites turned off, ask for permission first, and I will gladly accept </p>
 <p> I mostly stay at the bakery (or near), poppy playtime area, phighting area, or wherever my friends & moots are </p>